-In Slovenia we have 22 active suppliers in the retail market, supplying 960,051 customers in 2019.
+In Slovenia there are 22 active suppliers in the retail market, supplying 976,623 customers in 2022.
 ECE is second largest supplier in Slovenia.

 The exchange of data between suppliers and DSO takes place through a single entry point.
 Larger amounts of data can be exchanged through online services, which suppliers incorporate into their information system.
 This saved a lot of time and the quality of the data is better and the possibility of errors is significantly lower.